Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

+For these joins, we display results for \kdostriples, since the additional indexes used by \kdostriplesplus do not yield any improvement in performance for fixed-predicate queries.
 The top plot of Figure~\ref{fig:joins147} displays the results for join A (e.g., $(s,p_1,?x)\bowtie(?x,p_2,o)$, with no unbound variables).
 In this join, \rdfcsa with left chaining obtains the best results in all cases.
 This technique, for subject-object joins, essentially executes each join as an $(s,p_1,?x)$ query chained with $(x_i,p_2,o)$ queries for each $x_i$ that results from the first query.
 The results are similar for object-object joins, but for subject-subject joins, \kdostriples obtains better query times.
-This difference, depending on the position of the join variable, is consistent with our previous results on triple-patterns: when executing an object-object or subject-object join with left chaining, the first query executed involves an $(s,p,?o)$ pattern, where \rdfcsa was two orders of magnitude faster than \kdostriples.
+This difference, depending on the position of the join variable, is consistent with our previous results on triple patterns: when executing an object-object or subject-object join with left chaining, the first query executed involves an $(s,p,?o)$ pattern, where \rdfcsa was two orders of magnitude faster than \kdostriples.
 However, on subject-subject joins, the first query is an $(?s,p,o)$ pattern, where query times were similar.
+MonetDB, RDF-3X, Virtuoso, and Blazegraph are typically much slower than the best variant of \rdfcsa by at least one order of magnitude.
+Note, however, that query parsing and other fixed overheads in these tools may be especially significant in these joins, that return a very small set of results.

-The center plot of Figure~\ref{fig:joins147} displays results for join B (e.g., $(?s,p_1,?x)\bowtie(?x,p_2,o)$, with one unbound variable).
+The middle plot of Figure~\ref{fig:joins147} displays results for join B (e.g., $(?s,p_1,?x)\bowtie(?x,p_2,o)$, with one unbound variable).
 Several times, \kdostriples obtains the best query times with its interactive evaluation strategy, but {\em RDFCSA-Hybrid} is the best in the other cases.
 The nature of this join, where one pattern has an extra unbound variable, leads to uncertainty in the complexity of the best operation order.
 Because of this, the interactive evaluation in \kdostriples is a good approach, even though differences are usually small.
+MonetDB, RDF-3X, Virtuoso, and Blazegraph are competitive in some cases, especially in the \textsf{-big} executions in which the query parsing overhead is reduced and their ability to extract larger results sets is highlighted.